 Tasmania is not a country, but one of the 8 states of Australia.
 Therefore, the same rules apply when it comes to a couple of general things:

 - The valuta, which is the Australian Dollar.
 Please check xe.com for current exchange rates.

 - Also in Tasmania people drive on the left side of the road (and your steering wheel is on the right side of the car).

 - Tasmania tourist visa requirements, which are the same for traveling to any other destination in Australia.

 Quick Tasmania facts

-Not any Tasmania Travel Guide is complete without telling you some facts about this super interesting place on earth!?
+Not any Tasmania Travel Guide is complete without telling you some facts about this super interesting place!?
 So, here you are:

 - Tasmania has the cleanest air conditions of the inhabited world.
 And the inhabitants are proud of that!